High Heat (film)

 High Heat is a 2022 action film directed by Zach Golden with a screenplay written by James Pedersen.
 The film stars Olga Kurylenko and Don Johnson.
-The film was released on December 16, 2022, both in theaters and streaming platforms.
+The film was released on December 16, 2022, both in theaters and on streaming platforms.

 Synopsis

 Ray and Ana, husband and wife, own and operate a restaurant together on their opening night.
 Both of them are keeping secrets, however.
 Ray is in debt to the Mafia, while Ana is an ex-KGB agent.
 Both secrets are revealed when the Mafia sends people to kill Ray but Ana fights them off.
 Ray and Ana must work together to save their restaurant and their lives.

+Dom, to whom Ray owes money, wants to set fire to the restaurant in order to collect the insurance money.
+He asks his son Mick to do the job and provides him with helpers.
+However, Ana is still in the restaurant and overpowers the helpers.
+Dom sends more helpers, kidnaps Ray, and confronts him, but Ray manages to escape.
+With the help of Ana's old friend Mimi and her husband Tom, they also overpower the soldiers Dom hired.
+Ray disguises himself as a soldier to approach Dom and is thus able to eliminate him with Ana's help.